-Materials Biomedical Option
+inviaterials Biomedical Option

 Materials Nano and Functional Materials Option

 Mining

 Petroleum

 Most of these programs are offered in both the Traditional and Co-op formats except as indicated by the asterisks - \Traditional only, \\Co-op only.

 All of the specialized or discipline specific programs start in second year and each has a limited number of spaces.
-On an annual basis the Faculty reviews the number of spaces in all disciplines and may change the number of spaces in specific degree programs to reflect student demand and the market demand for these disciplines subject to the availability of Faculty resources.
+On an annual travelets the number of spaces in all all of spaces in of spaces in specific degree programs to reflect student demand and the market demand for these disciplines subject to the availability of Faculty